 - Bake for 30-35 minutes or until puffed, browned on the sides, and lightly browned on top.
 If you want your skillet cookie a little more cooked through, bake for 40 minutes.
 Allow the cookie to slightly cool in the pan set on a wire rack before digging in.
 You can scoop/slice and serve or serve with a whole bunch of spoons so everyone can dig in together.
 Serve with toppings.
 Cover leftovers and store in the refrigerator for up to 5 days.

-Make ahead tip: Prepare cookie dough through step 4.
+- Make Ahead & Freezing Instructions: Prepare cookie dough through step 4.
 Cover dough tightly with aluminum foil or plastic wrap and chill for up to 3 days in the refrigerator or freezer for up to 3 months in the freezer.
 If freezing, thaw in the refrigerator before continuing with the next step.

-- It's best to use a commercial brand PB in this skillet cookie like Jif creamy or Skippy creamy.
+- Peanut Butter: It’s best to use a commercial brand PB in this skillet cookie like Jif creamy or Skippy creamy.
 Using a natural kind will yield a dry, sandy texture.

 - Special Tools: 10-12 inch oven safe skillet (I love this one!)
 The most important part of this recipe is using an oven-safe skillet.
 You want anything from 10 to 12 inches in diameter, ideally 12 inches (what I use for this) because this is a lot of cookie dough!
 A larger skillet will take a little less time, a smaller skillet will take a little more time.

 - This cookie dough recipe is my soft-baked peanut butter lovers’ cookies, only doubled with slightly reduced sugar and unsalted butter for salted.
 Added some salt to make up for it.

 Keywords: peanut butter skillet cookie, skillet cookie